Amith-B/kubectl-node/Readme.md

 `kubectl get events --sort-by='.lastTimestamp'`

-### To delete all the instance of deployment, service and pods at one go
+### To delete all the instance of deployment, service and pods at one go that relate to same label

 `kubectl delete all -l app=expressapp`